escidoc/escidoc-core-admin/doc/readme.txt

 developer builds may work but will never be supported.
 If you migrate non supported versions you do it at your own risk and without any support.

+Warning:

+The migration tool cannot migrate the the XACML policies.
+If they did change then they will be overwritten with the new content.
+Please be sure to do a backup of your policies if you had modified them in the meantime.

 2.)
 Migration of Fedora Repository
 ----------------------------------